-2. Abandoning core market – neglecting the core market can result in the business losing customers and market share.
+Neglecting the core market can result in the business losing customers and market share.
 This can lead to complete failure, should the export business not do well.

 Because each market is unique, it is essential that products and services are tailored accordingly.
 Merely replicating a model does not guarantee success.

 It is not practical to try and understand all the local market dynamics through acquired research.
 SMEs should aim to form the right partnerships with suppliers and stakeholders on the ground to improve their chances of success.

-5. Long-term commitment – venturing into an export market should be approached as long-term commitment for the business.
+Venturing into an export market should be approached as long-term commitment for the business.
 Expecting success too soon will often result in disappointment.

 SMEs should never underestimate competitors regardless of how good their offerings may be.
 Competitors do not want to lose market share and can quickly adjust their products and services, since they understand the market better.

 resources and energy should be invested in one market at a time.
 Once successful and the business is operating smoothly, only then can expansion to other markets be considered.

-8. Trade finance mistakes – collaborating with a bank or financial services provider that can offer SME exporters unique solutions to overcome financial constraints is essential.
+Collaborating with a bank or financial services provider that can offer SME exporters unique solutions to overcome financial constraints is essential.
 For example, Collateralised Trade Finance (CTF) offered by FNB provides businesses with tailor-made solutions that meet their trade financing needs outside of normal banking credit lines.
 CTF provides SMEs with innovative financing and risk hedging solutions that cater for all their exporting needs.

-9. Poor risk management – it is almost impossible to prepare for the scale of business risks presented by foreign markets without a comprehensive risk management plan in place, which takes into account factors such as politics, regulation, crime, cultural and market risks etc.
+It is almost impossible to prepare for the scale of business risks presented by foreign markets without a comprehensive risk management plan in place, which takes into account factors such as politics, regulation, crime, cultural and market risks etc.

-10. Not having a plan C – one of the questions that business owners should ask themselves when putting together their export plans is – what happens if my plan A and B fail?
+One of the questions that business owners should ask themselves when putting together their export plans is – what happens if my plan A and B fail?
 A thorough export plan should be forward looking and contain the lowest level of detail.